oracle/accelerated-data-science/docs/source/user_guide/apachespark/quickstart.rst

 Quick Start
 ===========

-Data Flow is a hosted Apache Spark server.
+DataFlow is a hosted Apache Spark server.
 It is quick to start, and can scale to handle large datasets in parallel.
 ADS provides a convenient API for creating and maintaining workloads on Data Flow.

 Submit a Dummy Python Script to DataFlow
 ========================================